MashaKujou/DIT2ndYear/README.md

 # DIT2ndYear

-# PLEASE FIX THIS CODE (it's basically done you only need to put some codes)
+# PLEASE DEBUG THIS CODE
+# (it's basically done you only need to put some codes)
+# You can message the group chat for questions

 Hello I am Marc an Student of DIT 2nd Year in College of Saint Amatiel